 Use the Model-Based Design methodology to overcome the challenge of exchanging specifications, design information, and verification models between multiple design teams working on a

-This model shows how to use LC Bandpass Tee blocks from the RF Blockset™ Equivalent Baseband library to create two Chebyshev I filters with passband ripples of 1 dB and 0.1 dB.
+This model shows how to use blocks from the RF Blockset™ Equivalent Baseband library to build cascaded RF systems.